isomerpages/govtech-stp/_travellers-from-malaysia/02a-pca-overview.md

 - Bring along his/her passport and work pass when entering Singapore.

 Employees approved under the PCA can commute from Malaysia’s immigration checkpoint to Singapore via personal transport, via private buses that only ferry Malaysian passengers who will be serving SHN, or by foot.
 Do note that all prevailing Vehicle Entry Permit (VEP) fees will apply throughout the period of stay in Singapore for personal transport modes.
 More details of such fees can be found at: <https://www.onemotoring.com.sg/content/onemotoring/home/driving/entering_and_exiting_singapore/cars-and-motorcycles-registered-in-malaysia.html>.

+### **Arrival in Singapore**

+#### Post-Arrival Measures

+After immigration, the employees will have to take their personal transport (e.g. motorbikes), private buses that only ferry Malaysian passengers who are serving SHN, or taxis and private-hire cars directly from the immigration checkpoint to the declared SHN accommodation, without stopping at any other destination along the journey.
+The employees should use dedicated taxi hotlines or ride-hail applications to hire the taxis and private hire cars, indicating clearly that they are serving SHN.
+The employee should not take public trains or buses or flag down a taxi while serving the SHN.

+The employee must remain in the declared SHN accommodation for at least 7 days from the date of entry into Singapore and test negative for COVID-19, whichever is later.

+Employees will only be permitted to leave his/her SHN place of residence to the designated testing facility for his/her COVID-19 PCR swab test on the assigned date and appointment time of swabbing.
+The employee is required to bring along and present his/her work pass and a copy of the COVID-19 PCR swab test confirmation email/SMS for entry for his/her COVID-19 PCR swab test.
+The employee must return immediately to his/her SHN place of residence after the test.

+The point of contact provided by the employers will receive an SMS and email indicating the employee’s assigned date and location for the COVID-19 PCR swab test.
+It is the employer’s responsibility to ensure that the employees go for the COVID-19 PCR swab tests.
+The employee is prohibited from using public buses and trains for this purpose.
+Only personal transport, company transport, or taxis/private-hire vehicles booked via dedicated hotlines are allowed.

+Once the employee has served his/her SHN and tests negative for COVID-19, the employee can commence work.
+If tested positive for COVID-19, the employee will undergo medical treatment.

+The employer/employee will bear the costs of the employee’s accommodation for the SHN and post-arrival COVID-19 PCR swab test in Singapore, subject to prevailing MOM requirements.

+#### Measures during stay in Singapore

+Employees will be required to abide by prevailing local public health requirements and safe distancing measures throughout their entire stay in Singapore.

+They will be required to act on MOM’s SMS, which will be sent within 1 to 3 days of his/her arrival, asking him/her to download the Homer mobile app and register their mobile number.
+The employee must have a thermometer to take and report his/her temperature 3 times a day using the Homer app.

+They will be allowed to use public transportation only after completing their SHN period and having tested negative for COVID-19.

+### **Important Information**

+Employees without an entry approval under the PCA or other channels will be refused entry into Singapore.

+For more information on the Terms and Conditions of the PCA to enter Singapore, please click [here](/pca/terms-and-conditions).

+For general enquiries on the PCA, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg>.